Why Investing in AI is One of the Biggest Opportunities for Businesses?

 - The adoption of AI Technologies among U.S. Businesses increased from 48 percent to 72 percent last year.
 According to RELX, a US global provider of information-based analytics and decision tools for professional and business customers.

 Today’s technology can never be replaced, but the same technology cannot rule for a long time because newer technology keeps replacing old.
-We are living in 2020, where technology is not limited to the internet or online business.
-Artificial Intelligence is not a new technology, but for the past 5+ years, most businesses have been showing interest in adopting AI technology.
+We live in 2022, where technology is not limited to the internet or online business.
+Artificial Intelligence is not a new technology, but for the past 5+ years, most companies have been showing interest in adopting AI technology.
 In the 80s, the AI-first came into existence.
 Still, today’s AI is a more anticipated, developed, and refined version of modern AI, which eases the working business culture with minimum costs involved.

 What Does the Latest Survey Say?

-A recent study by Adobe found that 68% of workers in the US, UK, and India were confident that there would be duties within their workplace, which tech could never replicate.
+A recent study by Adobe found that 68% of workers in the US, UK, and India were confident that there would be duties within their workplace that tech could never replicate.

 However, many experts reacted after the survey; they said, “it’s good to be confident, but sooner or later, AI will replace more than half of the jobs with manpower.”
 Especially nations that record the highest numbers of employees will witness technology changing their workplace within the next few years.

-There are many ways to incorporate Artificial Intelligence, but broadly speaking, here are a few of the most prominent ways startup owners have found it helpful.
+There are many ways to incorporate Artificial Intelligence, but broadly speaking, a few of the most prominent ways startup owners have found it helpful.

 It’s becoming more interesting to see companies use natural-language generation to analyze swaths of text-based communication data and create automated responses for customers to read and interact with.
 It is ideal for customer service and can drastically cut your additional support costs, improve response times, and deliver support 24×7.